haraldkubota/step-ca/README.md

 # Simple step CA setup

 I plan to run step CA on a very small ARM PC.
 Very small power consumption, no noise.
-While I could use a containers for this, it does not add much value as that PC is on the lower end side.
+While I could and would usually use a containers for this, it does not add much value as that PC is on the lower end side.
+So Ansible it is.

 ## Prerequisites

 * Linux installed (Debian 10)
-* A non-root account to log in with a home directory and that user can become root via sudo without being asked for a password
+* A non-root account to log in with a home directory
+* That user can become root via sudo without being asked for a password
-* ansible installed: "apt install ansible" should do it
+* Ansible locally installed: "apt install ansible" should do it

 ## Configuration

 * ./files/key-pass.txt contains the passphrase for protecting the root and intermediary CA key.
-The latter is used by step-ca.
-* ./files/provisioner-pass.txt contains the passphrase the step clients needs to use to request a certificate via JWK (default)
+* ./files/provisioner-pass.txt contains the passphrase the step clients needs to use to request a certificate via JWK (default).
 * ./vars/main.yaml contains variables used by the Ansible script.
-Mainly change the version and maybe the architecture
+Mainly change the version and maybe the architecture.

 ## Installation

-This sets up everything.
+As easy as:
 ```
 $ ansible-playbook -i inventory playbook.yaml
 ```

-You now have:
+When successfully finished, you now have:
 * ~/.step the CA files for step-ca
-* a systemd service step-ca which runs and will re-run upon reboot
+* a systemd service step-ca which runs and will re-run upon reboot (config file in /etc/(default|sysconfig)/step-ca)
-* a config file for above service in /etc/(default|sysconfig)/step-ca

-In my example, my step CA is now reachable on https://ca.lan:8443
+In my example, my new step CA is already reachable on https://ca.lan:8443 (see ./vars/main.yaml for where those values come from).

 ## Connecting from a step client